flaiming/Simple-python-compiler/README.md

-SImple-python-compiler
+Simple-python-compiler
 ======================

-Simple python compiler as school project.
+Simple python compiler is a school project, made at University of Pardubice (Czech Republic).

+You can use it whatever you like, I don't bound you by any obligation.